During the second quarter of 2021, suckler-bred cattle accounted for 56% of the total prime cattle beef kill in Northern Ireland.

 Despite this, the proportion of prime cattle from a beef-cross origin was at 31% - a slight increase when compared to last year's figures.

-Beef kill – steersAccording to the LMC's report, there have been some changes in the proportion of steers meeting respective conformation scores during the second quarter of this year, relative to the same period in 2020.
+According to the LMC's report, there have been some changes in the proportion of steers meeting respective conformation scores during the second quarter of this year, relative to the same period in 2020.

 Meanwhile, the proportion of steers meeting a U and P grade increased by 1% during quarter two this year, relative to the same period last year, totaling 18% and 9% respectively.

 Similar to steers, the majority of price reports for heifers in Northern Ireland were R or O grades during the second quarter of 2021.